Code-Screen/Code-Screen.github.io/docs/creating-custom-csharp-assessments.md

 All unit test class names must end with `"Test"` and all unit test classes with names that end with `"HiddenTest"` will not be visible to the candidate.

-If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.cs`, etc.
+If you want to add files that your hidden tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.cs`, etc.

 All unit tests must use the [`Nunit`](https://nunit.org/) test framework.